cozette-brown/BROWN-Data-Science-Portfolio/TidyData-Project/README.md

 # Tidy Data Project: Federal R&D Budget

-***Tidy Data Project: Federal R&D Budget*** applies the principles of tidy data in order to tidy a Federal R&D Budget dataset ('fed_rd_year&gdp.csv') and create data visualizations from the tidied data, using a Jupyter Notebook.<br><br>
+***Tidy Data Project: Federal R&D Budget*** applies the principles of tidy data in order to tidy a Federal R&D Budget dataset `fed_rd_year&gdp.csv` and create data visualizations from the tidied data, using a Jupyter Notebook.<br><br>

 I've followed these basic principles of tidy data for my project of reshaping the original dataset:
 * Each variable is in its own column